Explore Laurier's Active Learning Classrooms

-The impetus for this project was to create a student-centred learning environment that would encourage and facilitate more active and collaborative teaching approaches.
-Acknowledging the impact and influence that physical space can have on pedagogical possibilities, the classroom was renovated from a 56-seat tablet-style lecture space to round tables with advanced technologies that allow students to collaborate and share their work with their tables and/or the entire class.
+The goal of Laurier's Active Learning Classroom projects is to create student-centred learning environments that encourage and facilitate more active and collaborative teaching approaches.
+Acknowledging the impact and influence that physical space can have on pedagogical possibilities, these classrooms were renovated from a traditional tablet-style lecture space to round tables with advanced technologies that allow students to collaborate and share their work with their tables and/or the entire class.

-Some of the features of this new teaching space include:
+Some of the features of these new teaching spaces include:

-- Dedicated laptop at each table and guest connections from which students can project their work to each other and/or the entire class
+- Connections from which students can project their work to each other and/or the entire class

-- 6 interactive short-throw projectors that allow students and instructor to project, mark up and save images
+- Interactive short-throw projectors that allow students and instructor to project, mark up and save images

 - Portable whiteboards that allow students to record their work at their tables and mount it on a wall for discussion and idea sharing

-- Movable teaching console with touch screen monitor that allows the instructor to project and share the work being done at each table as well as his or her own materials
+- Movable teaching console that allows the instructor to project and share the work being done at each table as well their own materials

 - Upgraded wireless access